 Treatment options according to Kadish stage include the following:

-The mainstay of treatment is surgery and radiation.
-Newer techniques such as endoscopic sinus surgery may offer similar short-term outcomes to open craniofacial resection.; [Level of evidence: 3iiiDii] Other techniques such as stereotactic radiosurgery and proton-beam therapy (charged-particle radiation therapy) may also play a role in the management of this tumor.[3,10]
+The mainstay of treatment is surgery and radiation therapy.
+However, esthesioneuroblastoma is a chemosensitive neoplasm, and the use of neoadjuvant chemotherapy can facilitate resection.[5,7,8] Endoscopic sinus surgery offers short-term outcomes similar to open craniofacial resection.; [Level of evidence: 3iiiDii] Other techniques such as stereotactic radiosurgery and proton-beam therapy (charged-particle radiation therapy) may also play a role in the management of this tumor.[3,11]

 Nodal metastases are seen in about 5% of patients.
 Routine neck dissection and nodal exploration are not indicated in the absence of clinical or radiological evidence of disease.
 Management of cervical lymph node metastases has been addressed in a review article.